1602/compound/README.md

 Compound modules now available at https://github.com/compoundjs

-Full documentation is available at http://compoundjs.com/docs/ (automatically generated from [the markdown documentation files](docs/sources/markdown))
+Full documentation is available at http://compoundjs.com/ and using man(1).

 Installation
 ============